Draggie306/CheatSheets/A level/source/Geography.md

 ### Erosional impacts of the ice

 The highest mountains in Minnesota are worn down so they're now just 500 to 700 meters high.
-A large ellipsoidal basin was created and contains thousands of lakes like Upper and Lower Red Lake in North Minnesota.
+A large ellipsoidal basin was created and contains thousands of lakes like Upper and Lower Red Lake in North Minnesota, and Mille Lacs Lake in Central Minnesota.
 In the Arrowhead Northeast region this was deep due to earlier tectonic tilting of the landscape which exposed weak shale rock.
 Lakes here lie in deeply eroded shales.

 ### Deglaciation
 Glacial Lake Agassiz was formed by glaciers which blocked the natural drainage of the area and as a result a lake developed to the south of the ice.
 The river that drained Lake Agassiz was known as Glacier River Warren.
 This left behind fertile silt deposits in what is now the Red River Valley.